Skip to main content

 • Your connected repository (if integration is active)

-3. Paste the URL to your shared Google Drive/OneDrive/SharePoint folder for this client
+4. Paste the URL to your shared Google Drive, OneDrive, or SharePoint folder for this client.

 • Upload documents directly to your repository